 Huangpu River - The Huangpu River flows through the centre of Shanghai and separates the city into Pudong, meaning 'east of the Huangpu' and Puxi, 'west of the Huangpu'.
 Cruising down the river, you will see the contrast of the historical Bund architecture on one side of the river with the modern Pudong skyline on the other side.
 At night, the banks of the Huangpu light up, turning Shanghai into a neon wonder.

 Days 20-21: Depart Shanghai

 Meals: B

 Any time before your flight is at leisure.
-You will be transferred from your hotel to the airport, according to the departure time of your overnight international flight.
+You will be transferred from your hotel to Shanghai Pudong or Shanghai Hongqiao Airport, according to the departure time of your international flight.